Yeshwant Balkrishna Joshi

-Yeshwant Balkrishna Joshi (1928 - 5 October 2012), also known as Yeshwantbuwa Joshi, was an Indian vocalist of Khayal-genre of Hindustani classical music.
+Yeshwant Balkrishna Joshi (1928 - 5 October 2012), also known as Yeshwantbuwa Joshi, was an Indian vocalist of the Khayal genre of Hindustani classical music.

 Pandit Yeshwantbuwa Joshi was born at Pune, India.
-He studied under Gwalior gharana with Pandit Mirashi Buwa and Jagannathbuwa Purohit.
+He learned initially from Mirashi Buwa of Gwalior gharana, but then moved to Bombay and learned the style of Agra gharana from Jagannathbuwa Purohit.
+He was additionally influenced by the styles of Gajananbuwa Joshi and Chhota Gandharva.

 His disciples include Ram Deshpande and Asha Khadilkar.

-He was awarded Sangeet Natak Akademi Award in 2003, given by the Sangeet Natak Akademi, India's National Academy of Music, Dance & Drama.
+He was awarded the Maharashtra Government Gaurav Puraskar in 1993, and the Sangeet Natak Akademi Award in 2003.